 The Natural History Museum London is FREE to enter.

-Due to the pandemic, all visitors must book a FREE entry ticket in advance.
+Due to the pandemic, to guarantee entry visitors need to book a FREE entry ticket in advance.
 This includes members.
-Entry is not permitted without a pre-booked ticket.
+Only a limited number of tickets are available and weekends and holidays tend to book out quickly.

 Charges usually apply for special exhibitions.
 These must also be booked in advance, including members tickets.